VaultaFoundation/docs/native/02_core-concepts/30_resources.md

     <summary>Want to know how CPU is calculated?</summary>

 Transactions executed by the blockchain contain one or more actions.
 Each transaction must consume an amount of CPU within the limits predefined by the minimum and maximum transaction CPU usage values.
-For EOS blockchain these limits are set in the blockchain's configuration.
+For Vaulta these limits are set in the blockchain's configuration.
 You can find out these limits by running the following command and consult the `min_transaction_cpu_usage` and the `max_transaction_cpu_usage` which are expressed in microseconds.